 Tax advice may be sought from external advisers where appropriate and where, for example, the tax team does not have the expertise required in a particular area.
-In compliance with the Revised EU Audit Directive’s recommendations on non-audit services provided by external auditors, tax advisory and compliance services within the EU are not performed by the company’s external auditor.
+In compliance with regulatory and audit requirements around the globe, tax advisory and compliance services are not performed by our external auditors.

-The UK Group takes a low risk approach to tax planning and it is the strategic objective to achieve a low risk status as determined by HMRC’s Business Risk Review process.
-The UK Group seeks to obtain this status through:
+The Group takes a low-risk approach to tax planning and it is the strategic objective, specifically in the UK, to achieve a low-risk status as determined by HMRC’s Business Risk Review process.
+The Group seeks to obtain this status through:

 - Paying the right amount of tax on time;